 Coinbase has changed this document before.

-"This User Agreement and any claim, cause of action or dispute ('Claim') arising out of or related to this User Agreement or the Coinbase Services shall be governed by and construed in accordance with the laws of the State of California.
-Any Claim not subject to arbitration shall be subject to the exclusive jurisdiction of the state and federal courts located in San Francisco County, California.— Excerpt from Coinbase's Coinbase User Agreement
+"This User Agreement and your use of the Services are governed by and construed in accordance with the laws of the State of California, without regard to its conflict of law provisions.
+To the extent that any lawsuit or court proceeding is permitted hereunder, you and Coinbase agree to submit to the personal jurisdiction of the state courts of the State of California, located in San Francisco County, and the United States District Court for the Northern District of California.— Excerpt from Coinbase's Coinbase User Agreement

 Full compliance analysis